-Now, I don’t know if it was logical or the right or wrong thing to do, but it is what I did.
-It’s ironic that after having worked with a peak performance psychologist for three months that it turns out I have an issue with authority and rebellion.
-It’s not like I couldn’t have seen that one coming at all.
-But, the last year has taught me so much more about myself than I thought I could ever learn.
-And although the day trading has not been easy, I believe it is starting to come together now.
+What’s more, although the day trading has not been easy, I believe it is starting to come together now.
 I don’t know what the right path is.
-I don’t know what the best way to trade is.
-I just know that I know how I want to do it, and how I want my life to be, and that I need to just keep pushing myself beyond what I believe I am capable of in order to achieve my goals and hopes and dreams.
+And I don’t know the best way to trade.
+But I know, that I know how I want to do it, and how I want my life to be.
+I just need to keep pushing myself beyond what I believe I am capable of, in order to achieve my goals and hopes and dreams.

 Oh yes, I asked around on twitter if people would like to do a ‘meet up’ sort of event and drink beer and talk markets… and people seemed pretty bullish on the idea.
 So I arranged one in JHB and one in CPT during December.
 A ticket will cost you R100, which I will spend on buying you beer… should be fun!